NicoAcunaR/Haar_fluctuations/README.md

 - Shaun Lovejoy

 ### Informe
 This function was developed as part of a MSc research project.
-You can find it [here](GEOGRAPHIC VARIABILITY OF DUST AND TEMPERATURE IN MACROWEATHER AND CLIMATE SCALING REGIMES.pdf).
+You can find it [here] (GEOGRAPHIC VARIABILITY OF DUST AND TEMPERATURE IN MACROWEATHER AND CLIMATE SCALING REGIMES.pdf).

 ### Example Notebook
 You can rund and test the function using our Haar-RMS notebook